bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Deleting provisioning profiles/build certificates

-You can delete your uploaded code signing file with the [relevant Bitrise API ](https://api-docs.bitrise.io/)using the `DELETE` method.
+You can delete your uploaded iOS code signing file with the [relevant Bitrise API ](https://api-docs.bitrise.io/)using the `DELETE` method.

 The required parameters are: